 Communities

-We believe that communities are the key to a clean energy future for Oxfordshire
+At Low Carbon Hub we believe that communities are the key to a clean energy future for Oxfordshire.

-At the Low Carbon Hub we work with community groups across Oxfordshire which have a focus on low carbon and sustainability actions.
-On this page you’ll find information on how we support communities, and how you can get involved.
+We work with community groups across Oxfordshire which have a focus on low carbon and sustainability actions.
+On this page you’ll find information on how we support communities, and how to get involved.

 Find a community group near you